blinkupsdk/docs/README.md

 ```kotlin
 BlinkupUISDK.setPushId(pushId)
 ```
-Using this value, you would need to identify to which exactly instance of your application the push notification needs to be sent.
+Using this value, you need to identify which exact instance of your application the push notification needs to be sent.
 For example, it could be your internal user ID.
 Then once you get the request from the webhook, using this user ID you would identify push token (or other data) that you require to send the push message to appropriate user.

-The easiest way of implementing this would be to pass the push token itself as push id.
-That way you won't need to identify which user needs the push message, and can just use this push token to send push message directly.
+The easiest way of implementing this would be to pass the push token itself as push ID.
+That way you won't need to identify which user needs the push message, and can just use this push token to send push messages directly.
 Here is an example of setting the push ID the moment the application provides you with the push token.

 ```swift